sillsdev/khmer-character-specification/specification.md

 Note that ឋ /tʰ/ almost never have a subscript after it, only one instance that ឋ /tʰ/ is followed by a subscript as in ដ្ឋ្យ (ដ ្ឋ ្យ).

-Subscript ឡ /l/ is not included here, as mentioned above that it is never been used in the contemporary Khmer.
+Subscript ឡ /l/ is not included here, as mentioned above that it is never been used in contemporary Khmer.

 ឱ្យ (or ឲ្យ, as an alternative spelling) “to give” is a commonly used word that does not follow the Khmer spelling convention due to its historical background.
 It is the one and only instance that a subscript occurs after an independent vowel in contemporary Khmer.